srikanth30494/MERN/README.md

 ## Tech Stack
 Primarily built on **Angular2**
+TypeScript@2.0.10
 CSS Pre processors: Sass
 CSS Frame work: Bootstrap
 API: Graphql with [Apollo-client](http://dev.apollodata.com/angular2/) for Angular.

+## Other
+- To prevent Angular compiler errors, project uses strict versions of `"apollo-client@1.0.1"` and `"graphql-tag@1.3.1"`, higher versions may lead to compiler errors when building the production version.
+- `ng2-completer` should be atleast `1.6.1` or above.

 ## Running Lint:
 Use the following command to run lint check before you PR.
 It's must that you perform lint check to avoid errors during the PR process.